-For bone plates and pins used in orthopedics, if absorbable materials are used to replace the traditional titanium alloys when the bones heal, the materials will slowly melt, eliminating the need for subsequent surgery to remove the implants, thus reducing the cost of surgery and risk of infection.
+For bone plates and pins used in orthopedics, if absorbable materials are used to replace the traditional titanium alloys, as the bones heal the materials will slowly dissolve, eliminating the need for subsequent surgery to remove the implants, thus reducing the cost of surgery and risk of infection.

-Most bioabsorbable materials are based on polyester, and there are two common materials, polylactic acid (PLA) and polyglycolic acid (PGA).
-Another new material is polyglycerol sebacate (polyglycerol sebacate, or PGS).
+Most bioabsorbable materials are produced using two common polyester materials; polylactic acid (PLA) and polyglycolic acid (PGA).
+Another new material is polyglycerol sebacate (PGS).
 PGS can be customized for different applications, such as repair scaffolds for bones, fibers for bio textiles, and coatings on implant surfaces.
 In addition, PGS does not trigger an immune or inflammatory response in patients.

-PVC is one of the most produced plastic varieties in the world.
-PVC resin is a white or light-yellow powder, pure PVC is atactic, hard, and brittle.
-According to different uses, different additives can be added to make PVC plastic parts show different physical and mechanical properties.
-Adding an appropriate amount of plasticizer to PVC resin can make a variety of hard, soft, and transparent products.
-Hard PVC does not contain or contain a small number of plasticizers, has good tensile, flexural, compressive, and impact resistance properties, and can be used alone as a structural material.
-Soft PVC contains more plasticizers, and its flexibility, elongation at break, and cold resistance increase, but brittleness, hardness, and tensile strength decrease.
+PVC is one of the most widely produced plastics in the world.
+PVC resin is a white or light-yellow powder.
+Pure PVC is an asymmetric polymer that is hard, and brittle.
+Different additives can be added to PVC plastic to give it different physical and mechanical properties.
+Adding varying amounts of plasticizer to PVC resin can make a variety of hard, soft, and transparent products.
+Hard PVC contains a small amount of plasticizer, has good tensile, flexural, compressive, and impact resistance properties, and can be used alone as a structural material.
+Soft PVC contains more plasticizers so is more flexible and resistance to cold, and is less brittle, but it has lower hardness and tensile strength.

 About 25% of medical plastic products are PVC.
 This is mainly due to the low cost of the resin, its wide application range, and its ease of processing.
 PVC products for medical applications include hemodialysis tubing, breathing masks, oxygen inhalation tubes, etc.

 Polypropylene is colorless, odorless, and non-toxic.
 Looks like polyethylene, but is more transparent and lighter than polyethylene.
 PP is a thermoplastic with excellent properties, with the advantages of small specific gravity, non-toxicity, easy processing, impact resistance, and flex resistance.
 It has a wide range of applications in daily life, including woven bags, films, turnover boxes, wire shielding materials, toys, car bumpers, fibers, washing machines, etc. Medical PP has high transparency, good barrier properties, and radiation resistance, making it widely used in medical equipment and packaging industries.
-Non-PVC material with PP as the main body is a substitute for the widely used PVC material.
+PP as the main plastic used as a substitute for the widely used PVC.

 PS is the third-largest plastic variety after polyvinyl chloride and polyethylene.
-It is usually processed and applied as a one-component plastic.
-Use plastics, electrical parts, optical instruments, and cultural and educational supplies.
-The texture is hard and brittle and has a high coefficient of thermal expansion, which limits its application in engineering.
+It is used in electrical parts, optical instruments, and cultural and educational supplies.
+The texture is hard and brittle but it has a high coefficient of thermal expansion, which limits its application in engineering.
 In recent decades, modified polystyrene and styrene-based copolymers have been developed to overcome the shortcomings of polystyrene to a certain extent, and K resin is one of them.

-K resin is made by copolymerization of styrene and butadiene.
-It is an amorphous polymer, transparent, odorless, and non-toxic.
-The amount of butadiene contained in the K material is different, and its hardness is also different.
+K resins are copolymers made by copolymerization of styrene and butadiene.
+They are transparent, odorless, and non-toxic, amorphous polymers.
+As the amount of butadiene contained in the K material varies, its hardness also varies.
 Because the K material has good fluidity and a wide processing temperature range, its processing performance is good.
-The main uses in daily life include cups, lids, bottles, cosmetic packaging, hangers, toys, PVC substitute products, food packaging, and medical packaging supplies.
+The main uses in daily life include for cups, lids, bottles, cosmetic packaging, hangers, toys, PVC substitute products, food packaging, and medical packaging supplies.

-ABS has certain rigidity, hardness, impact and chemical resistance, radiation resistance, and ethylene oxide sterilization resistance.
-The medical application of ABS is mainly used as surgical tools, roller clips, plastic needles, toolboxes, diagnostic devices, and hearing aid shells, especially the shells of some large medical equipment.
+ABS has a high degree of rigidity, hardness, impact and chemical resistance, radiation resistance, and sterilization resistance.
+In medical applications, ABS is mainly used for surgical tools, roller clips, plastic needles, toolboxes, diagnostic devices, hearing aid shells, and the shells of large medical equipment.

-Typical properties of PC are toughness, strength, rigidity, and heat-resistant steam sterilization, which make PC the preferred choice for hemodialysis filters, surgical tool handles, and oxygen tanks.
+Typical properties of PC are toughness, strength, rigidity, and heat-resistant which allows for steam sterilization, making PC the preferred choice for hemodialysis filters, surgical tool handles, and oxygen tanks.
 Medical applications of PC also include needle-free injection systems, perfusion instruments, blood centrifuge bowls, and pistons.
-Taking advantage of its high transparency, the usual myopia glasses are made of PC.
+Taking advantage of its high transparency, vision correction glasses are made of PC.

-PTFE resin is a white powder with a waxy appearance, smooth and non-stick, and is the most important plastic.
-PTFE has excellent performance, which is beyond the comparison of general thermoplastics.
+PTFE is a white polymer with a smooth waxy appearance.
+Its non-stick property makes it an important plastic for medical applications.
 Its friction coefficient is the lowest among plastics, and it has good biocompatibility.
+It is commonly used as a graft material in surgical procedures and is also frequently used for catheters, as it interferes with the ability of bacteria and other infectious agents to adhere to catheters.
 It can be made into artificial blood vessels and other devices that are directly implanted into the human body.